Aoriseth/Subliminal-plugins/README.md

 ### len.sublime-syntax
 A custom syntax which I use for formatting my year calendar.

+### GetReleaseDate.py (wip)
+A plugin that will search for the release date of the game or movie name on the current line of the cursor.

+#### getReleaseDateOfGameOrMovie.py
+A script that will return the release date for a specified string using google

 ### Default.sublime-commands
 Sublime commands for the above plugins.